 4. Provides food for pollinators and wildlife

 When I pick a new plant to put in my yard one of my top criteria now is whether it offers wildlife benefits, and the this plant has several.
-Its red flowers attract hummingbirds and pollinators throughout its blooming period.
+The Turk’s Cap flowers attract hummingbirds and pollinators throughout its blooming period.

 It also produces a small red fruit that can be eaten by birds and other wildlife.
 Even humans can eat them!
 It is known to taste like an apple, hence the Spanish name “manzanita” (little apple) being one of its common names.